RasaHQ/rasa/docs/api/training-data-importers.rst

 :desc: Change the way Rasa imports training data by replacing the default importer or
-       write your own importer.
+       writing your own importer.

 .. _training-data-importers:

 Training Data Importers
 =======================

-By default you can use command line arguments to specify where Rasa should look for training data on your disk.
+By default, you can use command line arguments to specify where Rasa should look for training data on your disk.
 Rasa then loads any potential training files and uses them to train your assistant.

-If needed, you can also customize how Rasa imports training data.
+If needed, you can also customize `how` Rasa imports training data.
-Use cases for this might be:
+Potential use cases for this might be:

 - using a custom parser to load training data in other formats
 - using different approaches to collect training data (e.g. loading them from different resources)